AsyncNinja/AsyncNinja/Docs/MemoryManagement.md

 #Memory Management

-This topic recommends rules that help to avoid retain cycles between FunctionalConcurrency abstractions (futures and channels) and their host objects (actors and actor compoents).
+This topic recommends rules that help to avoid retain cycles between AsyncNinja abstractions (futures and channels) and their host objects (actors and actor compoents).

 ##Rules
 * use [Actor Model](ActorModel.md)